 What are their lives like?

 Along with their normal work schedules, the Sahrawis are trying to convince the French majority to be sympathetic to the situation faced by Western Sahara where the Sahrawis are in a state of low-level war with the Moroccans.
 Towards this end, the Sahrawis have started an excellent football (soccer) team that is winning matches, and speaking out for their countrymen in Western Sahara.

 When the original Berbers were conquered by the Arabs, many fled to the desert, while others were assimilated.
 All of them, however, accepted the Arab Muslim religion with open hearts.
 As they embraced their new faith, they carried it with them on their nomadic journeys.
 Despite their devotion, however, the Berbers retained many of their traditional beliefs.
 To this day, West African Islam, with its mixture of beliefs, is more tolerant of diversity than Islam elsewhere.

 While some pre-Islamic beliefs still exist among the Sahrawis, they like to think of themselves as pure Muslims.
 Like most North African groups, there are some beliefs that certain dead Muslim teachers have a power that can be accessed for healing through pilgrimage to their grave sites.
 Some scholars have mentioned that the Sahrawis also worship a god known as Sidi Erbbi, who is paternal and full of life.

 What are their needs?

-* Ask the Lord to soften the hearts of the Saharawi towards the gospel message.
+Ask the Lord to soften the hearts of the Sahrawi towards the gospel message.

-* Pray that God will save key leaders among the Saharawi who will boldly declare the lordship of Jesus.
+Pray that God will save key leaders among the Sahrawi who will boldly declare the lordship of Jesus.

-* Pray that strong local churches will be raised up among the Saharawi people.
+Pray that strong local churches will be raised up among the Sahrawi people.